 - Camera & Lighting Control: http://www.reallusion.com/iclone/iclone_feature_camera-lighting.aspx

 So I can’t use MMD, or get DanceXMixer, so what about iClone?
 Party People [dance]: http://youtu.be/p1T2luHZ1ks

 Mocap Animation for Everyone: iClone5 Mocap System using Microsoft Kinect SDK [motion capture video]: http://youtu.be/CF8C2A1tKtg

 Shortened link to article: Making your own 3D dancing vocaloid: http://bit.ly/v4WF5s includes MMD, DanceMixer, & Vocaloid 3.

 Material below this point may or may not be supported by the article, author, or any of those people or organizations that may be mentioned in the above article.

-Any material below this point could be adverts; endorsements; paid to click sites (often they may try and trick you into clicking on them using graphics and/or words, or false comment boxes for example); misleading material; material that is for, or against the above article; or other types of material that is not part of the above article.
+Any material below this point could be adverts; endorsements; paid to click sites (often they may try to trick you into clicking on them using graphics and/or words, or false comment boxes for example); misleading material; material that is for, or against the above article; or other types of material that is not part of the above article.

 In single article view: this article does have an associated “Leave a Reply” and “Enter your comment here…” comment box below this point.
-You should get used to where this comment box is located before you try and leave a comment for this article.
+You should get used to where this comment box is located before you try to leave a comment for this article.